 In our free certified Permaculture Design Courses, refugees and locals will learn how to design, live and work together to regenerate the land.
-Since 2015, nearly 1 million people have come through Lesvos in search of a better life, which has not been easy for the island's 85,000 inhabitants, especially following the devastating fire in Moria camp.
+Since 2015, nearly 1 million people have come through Lesvos in search of a better life, which has not been easy for the island's 85,000 inhabitants.
 By bringing these groups together, we will heal the land and facilitate integration and social acceptance in a deeply divided community.

-Nearly 14,000 refugees are living in Lesvos island.
+Nearly 14,000 refugees are living on the island of Lesvos.
 The infamous Moria refugee camp, the biggest and most disgraceful camp in Europe, recently burned to the ground, leaving thousands homeless and the land there charred and in dire need of regeneration.
 Overcrowding, horrible living conditions, huge bureaucratic delays, and negative environmental and social effects on the island are big problems for refugees and locals alike and heavily affect their relations.

 The permaculture courses will give refugees and locals invaluable skills that will greatly improve their lives, both on the island and elsewhere later on their journeys.
 Hands-on projects will heal and regenerate the affected landscape of Lesvos, especially of Moria.
 By bringing the people together to work toward a common goal, we will achieve interpersonal connection and social integration, easing tensions and leading to a stronger community and to a regenerated landscape.